 Basically, this would be a Vader film, following the Sith Lord supreme as he slaughters more innocents (“Not the younglings!”) across the galaxy.
 Vader has a fearsome reputation, but we rarely see him in action.
 Just look at how terrifyingly brutal he was in the final minutes of Rogue One – how could you say no to more of that?

 What’s more, his rise to power could provide a real reason for the three Jedi to retreat from open warfare.
-Maybe an epic showdown between Grandmaster Yoda, his former master Obi-Wan, and his former Padawan Ahsoka, that proves how powerful Vader has become and leads to them giving up hope.
+Maybe an epic showdown between his former master Obi-Wan, his former Padawan Ahsoka, and Grandmaster Yoda that proves how powerful Vader has become and leads to them giving up hope.
 It could also play on Anakin/Vader’s betrayal of his former allies and exploit his guilt over joining the dark side.